strug-hub/VikNGS/source/parameters.rst

 Command Line Parameters
 -----------------------------

-A command line version of vikNGS is available for users who wish to do association testing without running a user interface.
+A command line version of VikNGS is available for users who wish to do association testing without running a user interface.
 The command line tool requires specification of a :ref:`multi-sample VCF file <multisample_vcf>` and corresponding :ref:`sample information file <sample_info>`.
 By default, the command will run a common association tests on a single thread.

 Run ``vikNGS -h`` for the list of relevant commands.